 - Have diabetes which requires insulin or tablets to control it.

 - Have a poor immune system.
-Examples include if you who are receiving chemotherapy or steroid treatment (for more than a month) or if you have human immunodeficiency virus (HIV)/acquired immune deficiency syndrome (AIDS).
+Examples include if you have been receiving chemotherapy or steroid treatment (for more than a month) or if you have human immunodeficiency virus (HIV)/acquired immune deficiency syndrome (AIDS).

 - Have a cochlear implant.

-- Have a cerebrospinal fluid (CSF) shunt (a shunt to drain the fluid that surrounds the brain).
+- Have a cerebrospinal fluid (CSF) shunt - this is a shunt to drain the fluid that surrounds the brain.

 - Are a welder or are exposed to metal fumes in your job.
 There is a strong association between welding and the development of pneumococcal disease, particularly pneumonia.